 In 1989, F.W. de Klerk became South African president and set about dismantling apartheid.
 De Klerk lifted the ban on the ANC, suspended executions, and on February 11, 1990, ordered the release of Nelson Mandela.
 Mandela subsequently led the ANC in its negotiations with the minority government for an end to apartheid and the establishment of a multiracial government.
 In 1993, Mandela and de Klerk were jointly awarded the Nobel Peace Prize.
 On April 26, 1994, the country's first free elections were won by Mandela and the ANC, and a "national unity" coalition was formed with de Klerk's National Party and the Zulus' Inkatha Freedom Party.
 On May 10, Mandela was inaugurated in a ceremony attended by numerous international dignitaries.

 As president, Mandela established the Truth and Reconciliation Commission to investigate human rights violations under apartheid and introduced numerous initiatives designed to improve the living standards of South Africa's black population.
 In 1996, he presided over the enactment of a new South African constitution.
 Mandela retired from politics in June 1999 at the age of 80.
-He was succeeded as president by Thabo Mbeki of the ANC.
+He was succeeded as president by Thabo Mbeki of the ANC, but remained a global advocate for peace and social justice until his death in December 2013.